andreasjansson/midimacs/README.md

 ![](https://github.com/andreasjansson/midimacs/blob/master/github-assets/state.gif)

 Now we're ready to make some actual sound.
 To do that you need to configure your midi output.
 First make sure you've installed amidicat.
 Type `M-! amidicat --list` to list the available outputs. `M-x customize-variable midimacs-midi-output-port` and enter your MIDI output port.
+Once you've customized it you need to reinitialize amidicat from with `midimacs-amidicat-init` (`C-c m A` from the sequencer).

-Since gifs are silent I've set `midimacs-midi-output-port` to `"DEBUG"` which will just print the midi messages in the minibuffer.
+Since gifs are silent I've set `midimacs-midi-output-port` to `DEBUG` which will just print the midi messages in the minibuffer.

 To play a note we'll use `midimacs-play-note`.
 It takes up to 5 arguments:
 * _channel_ - midi channel